archmage/archmage.github.io/content/post/git-gud-an-analysis-of-game-skill.md

 _(**disclaimer:** pretty much all of my words about games are incredibly subjective, ephemeral things.
 I'm not an authority on this, and anything I say should be taken with the acknowledgement that it is perception-based and isn't objective.)_

-So, I guess the best starting point is this:
+I guess the best starting point is this:

 ### What does being "good at games" _actually mean?_